5 Entrepreneurs, other than Mark Zuckerberg, who dropped out of college to earn billions

 Bill Gates

 Even before going to the Harvard University, Bill Gates had been coding from at least 5 years.
-He has even created a tic-tac-toe game when he was just 13.
+He had even created a tic-tac-toe game when he was just 13.
 He dropped out of Harvard University in 1975 to work full time on Microsoft.
 This move made Gates one of the richest man in the world.

 Michael Dell

-The founder of Dell enrolled in the University of Texas as a med student, his love for computers overtook everything.
-He used to buy old computers, upgrade them and further sell them for profit on the market.
-According to a media publication Dell was selling over $80,000 a month worth computers and dropped out at 19 to start his own business.
+The founder of Dell enrolled at the University of Texas as a med student, his love for computers overtook overtook his medical career.
+He used to buy old computers, upgrade them and then sell them for profit in the market.
+According to a media publication, Dell was selling over $80,000 worth computers every month and dropped out from college at 19 to start his own business.

 John Mackey

 Not just one, Whole Foods founder, John Mackey dropped out of several colleges from Texas in the 70’s.
 He even said that he was “in and out” of college for almost 6 years.
-At 25, when he was a studying philosophy and religion at the University of Texas, he joined a vegan corporation, and borrowed money to start his own grocery store.
+At 25, when he was studying philosophy and religion at the University of Texas, he joined a vegan corporation, and then borrowed money to start his own grocery store.
 Now Whole Foods is an international chain with over $15 billion in annual sales.

 Steve Jobs